Chocolate-coated marshmallow treats: Slovakia

-Serbia, Munchmallow
+Poland

+Warm ice cream (ciepłe lody) is a Polish dessert or confection that could be seen as a version of the chocolate-covered marshmallow treat.

+Serbia

-Produced in Serbia by Jaffa, it has a biscuit base and a soft mallow filling covered by a chocolate flavoured coating, and is very similar to the original Glasgow version.
+Produced in Serbia by Jaffa, the Munchmallow has a biscuit base and a soft mallow filling covered by a chocolate flavoured coating, and is very similar to the original Glasgow version.

 Southeastern Asia

-Philippines, Choco Mallows
+Philippines

-In the Philippines, Fibisco makes a product similar to Mallomars called Choco Mallows that, unlike Mallomars, is available year-round.
-Likely to allow for a better shelf life in the tropical climate, the "hard chocolate shell" of a Choco Mallow is a soft chocolate covering that does not completely melt at room temperature.
+In the Philippines, Fibisco has "Choco Mallows".
+Likely to allow for better shelf life in the tropical climate, its "hard chocolate shell" is actually a soft chocolate covering that does not completely melt at room temperature.

 Southern Europe

-Portugal, Bombocas
+Portugal

-In Portugal, these confections are known as "Bombocas".
+In Portugal, these confections are known as bombocas.
 Sold by different brands, usually the supermarket ones.
-They are sold in 3 main flavors: meringue (white interior), strawberry (pink) and vanilla (yellow).
-They are being called "Beijinhos" in the last few years.
+They are sold in three main flavors: meringue (white interior), strawberry (pink) and vanilla (yellow).
+They are being called beijinhos in the last few years.

 Latin America

-Bolivia, Beso de Negro
+Argentina

+In Argentina, the confections were first commercialised in the 1970s and known as "Angelito negro" (Little Black Angel) and later, "cremocoa".
+They were manufactured by Terrabusi and are no longer in production, as in the country only the Uruguayan "ricarditos" are available.

+Bolivia

 In Bolivia, Chocolates Condor is the traditional manufacturer of "Beso de Negro" (Negro Kiss).
 The confection is similar to the German Schokoküsse in its use of a sweetened egg white foam filling rather than a marshmallow-based filling.
 There have been attempts to introduce variations in flavor, but the "classic" version remains the most popular.

-Peru, Beso de Moza
+Peru

 In Peru, the confections are known as "Beso de Moza" (Girl's Kiss), sold by Nestlé.
-Currently there is a contest between strawberry and lucuma flavors to become permanent versions of the product.
+Currently there is a contest between strawberry and lúcuma flavors to become permanent versions of the product.

-Colombia, Beso de Amor
+Colombia

-In Colombia and Ecuador, it's called Beso de Negra (Black Woman's Kiss) or "Chocmelo", a portmanteau of chocolate and masmelo (marshmallow).
-However, these last ones don't always have a cookie as its base.
+In Colombia and Ecuador, it is called Beso de Negra (Black Woman's Kiss) or "Chocmelo", a portmanteau of chocolate and masmelo (marshmallow).
+However, these last ones do not always have a cookie as its base.

 In 2020, during the George Floyd protests, Nestlé announced it would rename the confectionary and remove the image on its packaging of a black woman with bare shoulders and a colorful dress.

-Brazil, Nhá Benta
+Brazil

-In Brazil the dessert is known as Nhá Benta and is manufactured by the Kopenhagen chocolaterie, but other variants exists in Brazil such as Cacau Show's Montebello (doesn't contain the waffle base) and the one that popularised the international formula for the masses in Brazil, the Dan-Top.
+In Brazil, the dessert is known as Nhá Benta.
+It is manufactured by the Kopenhagen chocolaterie.
+Other variants exist in Brazil.
+Examples include Cacau Show's Montebello (does not contain the waffle base), and the one that popularised the international formula for the masses in Brazil, the Dan-Top.
 The cookies are sold in a variety of flavours, including coconut, lemon, passion fruit, caramel, boysenberry, tonka bean and coffee.
 It is also known as "teta-de-nega" ("black woman's tit").

-Uruguay, Ricardito
+Uruguay

-In Uruguay it is known as "Ricardito", meringue covered in chocolate manufactured by Ricard.
+In Uruguay, it is known as "Ricardito"; the confection is meringue covered in chocolate, and is manufactured by Ricard.